Moto GP 2020: Barcelona’s motorbike grand prix

 - For the best race day experience, we recommend booking a seat along the northern part of the circuit (B, G, C or H).

-Moto GP 2018: getting to the circuit from Barcelona by train, bus or car
+Getting to the circuit from Barcelona by train, bus or car

 Barcelona-Montmeló by train